fanil-z/islam-wiki/README.md

 Content of the website is written in Markdown: [./hugo-docs/content](https://github.com/fanil-z/islam-wiki/tree/master/hugo-docs/content)

-# How to Contribute
+# 💚 How to Contribute

-Contributions are very welcome.
+Contributions are very welcome!

 1. Clone the repo.

 		git clone https://github.com/fanil-z/islam-wiki.git

 2. Write your post OR edit/proofread an existing content in the [Markdown](https://www.markdownguide.org/basic-syntax/) format.
+Put your source files in the [./hugo-docs/content](https://github.com/fanil-z/islam-wiki/tree/master/hugo-docs/content) directory.

 3. Commit + push changes to your branch and create a pull request.

-I will try to approve ASAP and the pipeline will fetch the latest commit, rebuild the website and republish it.
+I will try to approve ASAP.
+After the merge, the Render pipeline will fetch the latest commit, rebuild the website and republish it.

-## I Want to Contribute but I don't know what to do
+## 🤷 I Want to Contribute but I don't know what to do

 * Proofreading
 * Collecting sources
 * If you have some valuable knowledge or expertise in any Islamiic topic, please share it and write a post.

-# Some Additional Technical Instructions
+# Additional Technical Instructions

 ## Building Website Manually